-- Mantra Meditation– are often used in yoga, specific mantra’s like OM all have different meanings and different healing benefits.
-Modern styles of meditation use useful mantras that are also affirmations that can be stress reducing anchors such as relax, peace.
-I teach some of these mantra’s in my Meditation, Mindfulness and Affirmation Program
+- Mantra Meditation – is often used in yoga, specific mantra’s like OM all have different meanings and different healing benefits.
+Modern styles of meditation use useful mantras that are also affirmations that can be stress-reducing anchors such as relax, peace.
+I teach some of these mantras’s in my Meditation, Mindfulness and Affirmation Program

-- Mindfulness – help’s you be more present, more in the moment, be more consciouslly aware of your thoughts, actions, behaviours.
+- Mindfulness – help’s you be more present, more in the moment, be more consciously aware of your thoughts, actions, behaviours.

-- Transcendental Meditation- is a simple based mantra based technique practised 20 minutes twice a day while sitting comfortably founded by Maharishi Mahesh Yogi
+- Transcendental Meditation- is a simple based mantra-based technique practiced 20 minutes twice a day while sitting comfortably founded by Maharishi Mahesh Yogi

 - Guided Meditation– technically in many ways not the same sort of meditation technique as above as guided visualisations are in many ways guided journeys.
 Guided visualisations are extremely therapeutic at moving the mind away from negative thoughts to more pleasant healing thoughts, relaxation or sleep.
 But technically they do not loosen or attachment to our thoughts.

 The above meditation techniques are just a few of the most simple ways to meditate effectively.